dan-opse/CISC-121-Project-Algorithm-Visualizer/README.md

 ## AI Usage:

 AI (GitHub Copilot, Gemini) was used to:
-- Connect the algorithm (binary search) to the four pillars of computation (AI used: Gemini)
+- Connect the algorithm (binary search) to the four pillars of computation (AI used: Gemini; Prompt used: "Explain how the four pillars of computation connect to the binary search algortihm")
-- Learn/implement gradio interface with HTML elements (AI used: GitHub Copilot)
+- Learn/implement gradio interface with HTML elements (AI used: GitHub Copilot; Example prompt used: "Implement a gradio boilerplate taking the inputs ... and outputs ...")

 ## Author & Acknowledgment
 - **Author:** Daniel Cheah